Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-But the physical, human side of the job is a different story.
-Navigating a tricky apartment complex, handling a customer at the door, swapping a flat tire on a busy street, none of that is easy for a machine.
-Full driverless local delivery still faces serious technical, legal, and social hurdles.
-Meanwhile, retailers like Amazon are expanding ultrafast delivery in dozens of U.S. cities [2], which actually creates more demand for human drivers who can handle unpredictable real-world conditions.
-The Bureau of Labor Statistics projects delivery truck driver employment to grow much faster than average through 2034, with roughly 171,400 openings expected each year [1].
+What stays human is the physical, unpredictable work: navigating a tight urban street, hauling packages up an apartment stairwell, handling a frustrated customer at the door.
+Full self-driving for local delivery still faces serious technical, legal, and social hurdles.
+Meanwhile, demand for exactly this kind of last-mile human delivery is growing, with retailers like Amazon expanding ultrafast 30-minute delivery in dozens of U.S. cities [2].
+The Bureau of Labor Statistics projects delivery truck driver employment to grow much faster than average through 2034, with roughly 171,400 openings per year [1].

 Sources